 The inclusion of route fixed effects absorbs any average difference in commute popularity across routes.
+Time-invariant, tract-level variation is nested within the route-level fixed effects, so Φ_r also controls for location-specific variation.
 Year fixed effects absorb any city-wide changes in commuter flows over time.
 Identification of the effect of the ferry connection makes use of only the temporal changes in flows that correspond to the timing of ferry route openings.
 The coefficient of interest is β_1 , which captures the partial effect of a ferry connection on the number of commuters using that route, relative to non-treated routes.
 In some specifications, rather than capture the total number of workers, C{rt} will capture the number of workers of a specific type, for example, low-income workers.

-I assume a parallel trend assumption where the growth in commuting flows along treated and control routes would have proceeded similarly if not for the introduction of the ferry system.
-While some commuting infrastructure changed during the study period, for example, the Second Ave Subway extension11 (Gupta et al., 2022) and the introduction of some express bus routes (Tyndall, 2018), I assume the impacts are spatially orthogonal to the impact of ferry routes.
+I assume a parallel trend where the growth in commuting flows along treated and control routes would have proceeded similarly if not for the introduction of the ferry system.
+While some commuting infrastructure changed during the study period, for example, the Second Ave Subway extension14 (Gupta et al., 2022) and the introduction of some express bus routes (Tyndall, 2018), I assume the impacts are spatially orthogonal to the impact of ferry routes.
+I include an unconditional parallel trends figure in the appendix (Figure A1).

 Recent developments in difference-in-difference methodology have yielded improved estimators for cases with staggered treatment (Goodman-Bacon, 2021; Callaway and Sant'Anna, 2021), which is the case here.
-The issues raised in the literature apply particularly to the current scenario because the effect of treatment by a ferry connection may trigger a shift in commuter growth over time, rather than a discrete level change.
-As outlined in Goodman-Bacon (2021) the staggered timing of treatments would result in a biased estimate when using a conventional two-way fixed-effect estimator.
-I use the estimation strategy for staggered treatment in difference-in-difference settings outlined in Callaway and Sant'Anna (2021), which is not subject to the bias identified in Goodman-Bacon (2021).12
+The issues raised in the literature apply particularly to the current scenario because the effect of treatment by a ferry connection